-Lights for your front door are not only warm and inviting but essential too.
-Helping you to avoid fumbling for your key and then the lock when you get home at night and keeping you safer as you let yourself in, a door light is a must-have for any home.
-Available in all styles from impeccably modern, to classically country, they will greet you every time you come home.
+Lights for your front door are not only warm and inviting but helpful too.
+No more fumbling for your key and the lock when you get home at night, and they keep you safer as you let yourself in.
+Available in all styles from impeccably modern, to classically country, porch lights will greet you every time you come home.

 10. Cast Shadows with Spotlights

 We’ve already mentioned how great spotlights are for highlighting your favourite garden features, but there’s another way you can use them to create intrigue in the garden.
 By placing them behind key shapes, whether that be large pots, works of art or statement statues, you can play with the balance of light and dark by casting shadows.
 A contrast to highlighting features, the shadows add a more dramatic flair to your outdoor space.